dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 If there is a new field or new relation(new type) add to existing fields or relations. if field is exist then update field.

-If relation with same type exist then replace with new specified relation.
+If relation with same name exist then do nothing.

 If object_id for updating object is not found then return bad request error.

-If data in relation is invalid for example object_id not exist or type not found return bad request error.
+If data in relation is invalid for example object id not exist or target type not found then return bad request error.

 return: